Spaced Repetition

 ^^^^^^^^^^^

 Each block of code in this activity is broken.
-Before you run each block of code:
+Create a new file to test these expressions in, but before you run each block of code:

 - Predict the error.